'I don't want to die': the account of Russians who fled Putin's summons | Ukraine and Russia

 Russian police officers detain men during a protest against the mobilization of reservists by Russian President Vladimir Putin on September 21, 2022 – Photo: Reuters

-Dmitri, 45, explains that he fled to Armenia with a single backpack, leaving behind his wife and two children, with “no idea” what he will do.
+Dmitri, 45, says he fled to Armenia with a single backpack, leaving behind his wife and two children, with no idea what he will do.

 “I don’t want to go to war.
 I don’t want to die in this meaningless war.
-It’s a fratricidal war”, he summarizes.
+It’s a fratricidal war”, he says.

 According to the Google Trends tool, which tracks Google search trends, the frequency of “leaving Russia” has increased nearly 100-fold after the mobilization announcement on Wednesday morning.